Among the different types of meat, red meat tends to be the most controversial.

 To make it fair, we will use the nutritional profiles of two red meats and two white meats;

-Let’s now examine how the above four meats contrast in terms of fat, carbohydrate, protein, vitamins, minerals, and other bioactive compounds per 100g.
+Let’s now examine how the above four meats contrast in terms of calories, carbohydrates, fat, protein, vitamins, minerals, and other bioactive compounds per 100g raw weight.

-All nutrition data is sourced from the USDA.
+All nutrition data is sourced from the USDA’s FoodData Central database.

 No meats contain any carbohydrates.